Learning to live with the legacy of violence

 THE day after the body of Jill Meagher was found in a shallow grave on the outskirts of Melbourne, a piece of paper was stuck to the front door of Helen Addison-Smith's Brunswick home.
-It was a note from a "concerned citizen" calling for the death penalty for the man accused of Meagher's rape and murder.

 The call to arms deeply affected Addison-Smith, a 38-year-old academic, chef and single mother.
 "I launched into an all-day crying and rage fest," she says.
 "I had a massive fight with my boyfriend - and I found myself standing up for the life of an accused rapist."